-Florida Statute Chapter 61.075 governs equitable distribution of property, assets and liabilities.
+Florida Statute Chapter 61.075 governs the equitable distribution of property, assets, and liabilities.

-Some of the circumstances where the parties would have an unequal distribution are if there was a depletion of marital assets for purposes of an extramarital affair, or other conduct which intentionally wasted, depleted or destroyed an asset.
+Some circumstances where the parties would have an unequal distribution are if there was a depletion of marital assets for purposes of an extramarital affair or other conduct which intentionally wasted, depleted, or destroyed an asset.